QUICK ANSWER

 Pleural plaques are discrete, calcified deposits on the pleural lining of the lungs caused by past asbestos exposure.
 They are typically asymptomatic — they do not themselves cause breathlessness or functional impairment — but they are important as evidence of significant asbestos exposure and as markers of increased future risk of developing more serious conditions including mesothelioma and asbestosis.

 In England and Wales, the House of Lords ruled in Rothwell v Chemical & Insulating Co Ltd [2007] that pleural plaques alone are not actionable damage.
 The Scottish Parliament responded by enacting the Damages (Asbestos-related Conditions) (Scotland) Act 2009, which provides that pleural plaques constitute actionable harm in Scotland.
-This means Scottish workers retain the right to claim compensation that their English counterparts do not have.
+The insurance industry challenged the Act all the way to the UK Supreme Court — and lost, in AXA General Insurance v Lord Advocate [2011] UKSC 46.
+This means Scottish workers retain a right to claim compensation that their English counterparts do not have.

 Scottish Claims Helpline handles pleural plaques claims across Scotland on a no win no fee basis.
 There is no financial risk to you.